pysb/pysb/doc/tutorial.rst

    useful.

-.. warning:: A basic understanding of the Python programming language is essential for the use of PySB.
-Although the user can go through this tutorial and develop an understanding of the PySB tools, advanced programming with PySB will require understanding of Python.
+.. warning:: A basic understanding of the Python programming language is essential for the use of **Pysb**.
+Although the user can go through this tutorial and develop an understanding of the **Pysb** tools, advanced programming with **Pysb** will require understanding of Python.
 Some useful tutorials/guides include the `Official Python Tutorial <http://docs.python.org/tutorial/>`_, `Dive into Python
    <http://www.diveintopython.net/>`_, `Numerical Python (NumPy)